Paulina Romo Villaseñor

 Ollie is a graduate student at the University of Oregon pursuing concurrent degrees in Master of Nonprofit Management and Master of Community and Regional Planning.
 Originally from Chester, England, Ollie holds a bachelor’s degree in Geography and Spanish from Lancaster University and previously worked as an ESL assistant at a school in Barcelona, Spain.
 When not working on grad school projects, Ollie can be found riding bikes and exploring the natural wonders of Oregon.

-Becky-Jo is passionate about providing students access to educational opportunities and has served as a volunteer mentor for ASPIRE Oregon, a program of the Oregon Student Assistance Commission, since 2015.
+Becky-Jo is passionate about providing students access to educational opportunities and has served as a volunteer mentor for ASPIRE Oregon, a program of the Oregon Student Assistance Commission, since 2015 and as a board member for Downtown Languages since 2017.
 A proud Duck, Becky-Jo holds a bachelor’s degree in sociology from the University of Oregon and a master’s of business administration from Northwest Christian University.
-She is the marketing specialist at Pacific Continental Bank.
+She is the marketing automation program manager at Columbia Bank.

 Matthew Watkins comes from a multi-generational Oregon family.
 His childhood was largely spent in the fishing and timber towns of the Oregon coast.
 As a young man, Matthew entered into the construction trades and continued to work in that industry for 15 years before deciding to return to school.
 Matthew graduated from the University of Oregon Law School in May 2017.